 4. Cancel subscriptions you don't need

 Another way to curb unnecessary spending is by cancelling all subscriptions you don't really need.
-Do you really need a magazine subscription when there is a free app available?
-Do you need that newspaper subscription when you can get all your news online?
+How many TV streaming services are you paying for?
+Probably more than you realise.
+Don't keep paying for magazine subscriptions if there is a free app available.
 You can save money by cancelling these subscriptions and putting your money to better use.

 5. Practice moderation